Therapy Dog Awareness Month

 A Milestone for our Therapy Dogs

 This year in particular has been big year for our Therapy Dogs.
-The PAT Program was able to expand to NSW Courthouses through the Canine Court Companion Program, which allows our Therapy Dogs to make a person’s visit to a court less stressful.
+The Therapy Dog Program was able to expand to NSW Courthouses through the Canine Court Companion Program, which allows our Therapy Dogs to make a person’s visit to a court less stressful.

-This marked a big milestone for the PAT Program and we hope to continue to expand our services to the wider community.
+This marked a big milestone for the Therapy Dog Program and we hope to continue to expand our services to the wider community.